microsoft/pxt/common-docs/javascript/sts.md

 ## Object types

-In TypeScript, class and interface type references, array types, tuple types, and function types are all classified as object types.
+In TypeScript, class and interface type references, array types, tuple types, and function types are all classified as object types, which are related by structural subtyping.

 In STS, classes, records (described by interfaces), arrays, tuples, and functions are *separate types*, with the following type relationships:
-* classes and records are related by structural subtyping, as in TypeScript, with the restriction that classes can be treated as records (via a cast from class to interface), but not vice versa (casts from interfaces to classes are not permitted);
+* classes and records are related by structural subtyping, as in TypeScript, with the following additional restrictions:
+  * classes can be treated as records (via a cast from class to interface), but not vice versa
+    (casts from interfaces to classes are not permitted);
+  * class-to-class casts can only be from subclass to superclass, as defined by the (transitive close of) the *extends* clause;
 * functions are related by classical function subtyping (no bivariance, as in TypeScript);
 * function/method overloading is not permitted.

+STS' treatment of classes follows a nominal typing discipline, where one expects an object of class type to have the implementation associated with that class.
+In a pure structural subtyping discipline, one can define an object and then cast it to a class type, but that object's implementation can be completely unrelated to the implementation associated with the class.

 ### ~ hint
 TODO